dobkeratops/openfbx/README.md

 fbx LGPL importer c++
-reads subset of fbx 3d model file format(ascii).
+no use of autodesk SDK, eventually intended as option for fbx import in blender reads subset of fbx 3d model file format(ascii).
 Intended for a file translator or integration in other tools. only tested with a small number of fbx files from blender so far.